pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 Signing the distribution packages
 =================================

-This additional job signs the distribution packages with `Sigstore`_, using the `sigstore/gh-action-sigstore-python GitHub Action`_, and then uploads them to GitHub Release.
+The following job signs the distribution packages with `Sigstore`_, the same artifact signing system `used to sign CPython <https://www.python.org/download/sigstore/>`_.

+It uses the `sigstore/gh-action-sigstore-python GitHub Action`_,
+and then uploads them to a GitHub Release.

 .. literalinclude:: github-actions-ci-cd-sample/publish-to-test-pypi.yml
    :language: yaml